 Other than the minor discomfort, getting a tooth bridge is usually pain-free.
 And there are minimal side effects and risks.
 Unless you need an implant placed for support, the dental bridge procedure is generally non-invasive.
 You should eat soft foods and refrain from smoking and chewing tobacco for some time, however.

-The dental bridge cost depends on the type of bridge, its place in your mouth, the material of the pontics, the location of the dentist and your insurance.
+The dental bridge cost depends on the type of bridge, its place in your mouth, the material of the politics, the location of the dentist, and your insurance.
 Your dental hygiene routine affects how long a dental bridge lasts, but a bridge can last up to 15 years with proper care and regular checkups.